Is it your cable company?

 So chances are that all the old splitters are analog and not for the higher frequencies.
 To better understand a splitter it’s not just the matter of a few wires inside to make connections from one to the other.
 There are filters inside that have frequency limits and are designed for digital services.
 Sure you an analog one may work but not well and not for long.

 Like in my case I decided to split my service to add another line and it worked fine for months.
-Then all the sudden I started losing internet service.
-Then all the sudden it would come back.
+Then all of a sudden I started losing internet service.
+Then all of a sudden it would come back.
 Very strange.
 So of course, it has to be the cable companies problem and not mine.
 Since my house is new with all new wiring.
 Well to my surprise the tech comes over and explains to me why I’m having these issues.
-Well, a quick change of the splitter and everything has been fine.
+Well, a quick change of the splitter, and everything has been fine.
 Even better than what it was before.